Best Small Business Insurance

 The start of “for better or for worse” is much easier when you’re protected from the worst.
 For peace of mind when you walk down the aisle (or plan someone else’s nuptials), Thimble’s Wedding Insurance: Helps protect you against the financial consequences of claims for bodily injury and property damage from third parties

-Comes with liquor liability for most events, and the option to add liquor liability for those who need to purchase separate coverage Can cover you from one day to two weeks
+Comes with liquor liability for most events, and the option to add liquor liability for those who need to purchase separate coverage.

 Thimble’s special event insurance is designed for short-term needs.
-Our policies will cover your event for one day up to two weeks.
+Our policies will cover your event for one day up to five days.
 That includes setup and breakdown time.
 Cancel your policy anytime before the event to get a refund.